 Mediterranean nuts and seeds include:

 — Pine nuts.

 Mediterranean bean salad

-You can buy kale chips at many stores or make your own.
 Start by preheating the oven to 225 degrees Fahrenheit.
-Meanwhile, take a large bundle of green or purple kale and put it in a mixing bowl.
-Splash the kale with coconut or avocado oil.
-You can also add spices like cumin powder, curry powder or chili powder.
+Meanwhile, take a large bundle of green or purple kale and place it in a mixing bowl.
+Splash the kale with coconut or avocado oil, sprinkle a bit of salt and add spices — like cumin powder, curry powder or chili powder — to brighten the flavor.

 Fresh figs with yogurt, honey and nuts